RiverArchitect/RA_wiki/wiki/River-design-features.md

 -	**Lifespan Maps** with output Raster name: `.../LifespanDesign/Output/Rasters/CONDITION_lyr10/lf_backwt.tif`; and
 -	**Design Maps** with output Raster name: `.../LifespanDesign/Output/Rasters/CONDITION_lyr10/ds_Dst_backwt.tif`.

-## Bioengineering (Other) <a name="bioeng"></a>
+## Nature-based engineering (Other) <a name="bioeng"></a>

-In the context of river engineering, soil-bioengineering applies living materials (plants) to stabilize terrain and enhance habitat.
+In the context of river engineering, nature-based methods apply living materials (plants) to stabilize terrain and enhance habitat.
 Alas, dry conditions in arid and semi-arid (Mediterranean) climate zones limits the possibilities of application.
 Therefore, *River Architect* additionally considers the placement of angular boulders (see [angular boulders](#rocks)).
 Recommended threshold values in the [`threshold_values.xlsx` workbook](#featoverview) are:

--   Depth to groundwater `d2w` with minimum and maximum values as a function of vegetation plantings requirements or integration depth of vegetative bioengineering features.
-Thus, *River Architect* applies vegetative bioengineering such as fascines or geotextile between the **(min)** value in row 7 and the **(max)** value in row 8 of the [threshold value workbook](LifespanDesign#input-modify-threshold-values).
-Regions with at terrain slope above the threshold defined in row 20 and above the maximum Depth to the groundwater defined in row 8 get mineral bioengineering (such as rock paving or riprap) assigned according to the [stable grain size](#rocks).
-The differentiation is made because vegetative bioengineering features may dry out when the water table is too far away (vertically).
+-   Depth to groundwater `d2w` with minimum and maximum values as a function of vegetation plantings requirements or integration depth of nature-based engineering features.
+Thus, *River Architect* applies nature-based engineering features such as fascines or geotextile between the **(min)** value in row 7 and the **(max)** value in row 8 of the [threshold value workbook](LifespanDesign#input-modify-threshold-values).
+Regions with at terrain slope above the threshold defined in row 20 and above the maximum Depth to the groundwater defined in row 8 get mineral nature-based engineering (such as rock paving or riprap) assigned according to the [stable grain size](#rocks).
+The differentiation is made because nature-based engineering features may dry out when the water table is too far away (vertically).
 -   Terrain slope `S0` of 0.2 (20%).

 *River Architect* uses the `.../01_Conditions/CONDITION/dem.tif` to compute the percent-wise terrain slope `S0`, where modified terrain with slopes of more than the `S0` threshold is considered to require reinforcement.